Wilfred/helpful/README.md

 ![screenshot](screenshots/helpful_tools.png)

-You can trace, debug (coming soon) or disassemble functions from inside Helpful.
+You can trace, debug or disassemble functions from inside Helpful.
 This is discoverable and doesn't require memorisation of commands.